 Social media scheduling automation — content pulled from a database or Google Sheet and posted on a schedule across platforms.
 Marketing agencies and content-heavy businesses pay well for this.

 Reporting and analytics automation — data pulled from multiple sources, formatted, and delivered to stakeholders on a schedule.
 Operations managers and agency owners who hate assembling weekly reports manually are your clients.
+For the more technical end of this, tools like OpenClaw can handle the same kinds of tasks autonomously through messaging apps, though the setup requires terminal comfort your typical small business client won’t have.

 If you want to go from zero to actually selling automations, this is the most complete free resource I’ve found.
 You don’t need to watch it all at once — bookmark it and work through it as you build your first workflows.